Saundersfoot: Transport

+Buses are run by 2 bus companies.
+The first one being First Cymru and second one being Taf Vally Coaches.
+Services run to surrounding towns and villages.

 Saundersfoot swim

 Saundersfoot holds its New Year's Day swim every year which is sponsored by local businesses.
 More than 1,500 people took part in 2016.
 Due to COVID-19, the 2021 event was cancelled but was allowed to go ahead again in 2023.